thayes46/delphi/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### `npm run deploy`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder and pushes to the production branch.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+It will by default deploy to github pages of the repository, a CNAME can be added for a custom domain.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.